Thousands of Allied troops were killed in the D-Day battle of Omaha Beach, when Germany's brutal defense caught them off-guard.

 Steven Spielberg’s epic war movie Saving Private Ryan is notable for its opening scene which included a depiction of the Omaha Beach landing.

-Numerous WWII veterans have stated that Saving Private Ryan is the most realistic portrayal of combat they have ever seen.
-The American Historical Association reported on the film shortly after its release in 1998.
+Numerous World War II veterans have stated that Saving Private Ryan is the most realistic portrayal of combat they have ever seen.
+The American Historical Association reported on the film shortly after its release in 1998:

 Saving Private Ryan‘s opening sequence (the D-Day landing on Omaha Beach) is overwhelming.
 Spielberg’s mastery of sound, editing, camera movement, visual storytelling, narrative flow, performance, and color combine to assault a viewer, to place each and every member of the audience directly into the combat experience.